Frequently Asked Questions — and Answers

 Under both the Life Care contract options, the resident will have access to a continuum of care with little change to their monthly fee.
 Though, the Return of Capital plan covers a private room in skilled nursing, and the traditional contract covers semi-private accommodation.

 For those who cannot or do not want to invest in Life Care, we also offer the option to rent your apartment home.
 Seniors with a rental contract will have access to all the benefits of community living, but will not have the security of priority access to care.

 What services are included in the monthly fee?

 The monthly fees include weekly housekeeping with linen and towel service; preventive maintenance; utilities (water, gas, electric, basic phone and basic cable); choice of several meal plan options; access to common areas, including the fitness center.
 Under either of our Life Care contracts, residents also have access to our long-term senior health care services.
 There are, however, additional charges for Resident Services, which is specialty care provided to independent living residents who need a small amount of health care support to remain comfortably independent.

 What happens if a resident encounters financial difficulty?

 The Sierra Winds Charitable Foundation provides confidential financial assistance for Life Care services to residents who, through no fault of their own, outlive their resources.

 How much will it cost?

-Both the entrance fee and monthly fee will vary according to the residence, apartment size and the number of occupants.
+Both the entrance fee and monthly fee will vary according to the residence, senior apartment size and the number of occupants.

 What is skilled nursing?